Set Up Mailgun

 In Mailrith, click [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md) in the left sidebar, click **Create Connection**, choose **Mailgun** in **Select Email Delivery Service**, and enter these fields in **Connect Email Delivery Service**:

-- **Connection name:** an internal label, such as "Mailgun EU Newsletter".
+- **Connection name:** enter an internal label, such as "Mailgun EU Newsletter".

-- **Sending Key:** the Mailgun key used to send messages.
+- **Sending Key:** enter the Mailgun API key that sends messages.

-- **Sending Domain:** the verified sending domain in Mailgun.
+- **Sending Domain:** enter the verified sending domain from Mailgun.

-- **API Region:** US or EU, matching the Mailgun domain region.
+- **API Region:** choose US or EU to match the Mailgun region for the sending domain.

-- **From name:** the sender name subscribers see.
+- **From name:** enter the sender name subscribers will see.

-- **From email:** the sender address using the verified domain.
+- **From email:** enter a sender address that uses the same verified domain as the **Sending Domain** field.

-- **Workspaces:** the Mailrith workspaces allowed to use the connection.
+- **Workspaces:** choose the Mailrith workspaces that can use this connection.

 ## Mailgun Setup